 Generate more leads

-Interactive content allows your marketing team to gain greater insight into your prospects.
+Interactive content enables your marketing team to gain deeper insights into your prospects.

 Increase conversions

 Your audience is already taking action during the content experience.
-They are primed to meet the next call-to-action and hit that buy now or subscribe button.
+They are primed to meet the next call to action and click the buy now or subscribe button.

-Rock Content found that interactive elements helped boost conversion of an e-book by 20.7%, while an interactive infographic with a calculator generated an 82% increase in revenue for FedEx.
+Rock Content found that interactive elements helped boost conversion by 20.7%, while an interactive infographic with a calculator generated an 82% increase in revenue for FedEx.

 Promote viral sharing